What does “free range” mean in eggs?

 Cage-free is a broad term and includes barn production systems, as well as free-range production systems.
 In a barn system, hens roam freely inside (uncaged), have perches to roost on and space to stretch their wings, thereby providing for behavioural needs.
 Nesting boxes also provide a quiet space to lay their eggs, and the floor is covered in floor litter that provides the hens with opportunities to scratch, forage and dust bathe.

-The SPCA Blue Tick accreditation approves both barn and free range production systems after initial assessment by an SPCA representative, and after independent auditing conducted by a third party.
+The SPCA Certified accreditation approves both barn and free range production systems after initial assessment by an SPCA representative, and after independent auditing conducted by a third party.

 If you are interested in learning more about the specific standards of individual accreditation bodies, you can download a copy on the organisation’s website.
 We have provided some links below.